Free Will in Ancient Thought

 What is the ambiguity?

-What, for the Stoics, has the role of a desire that moves one to action?
+What, for the Stoics, plays the role of a desire that moves someone to action?

-What, for the Stoics, has the role of a desire that is overridden?
+What, for the Stoics, plays the role of a desire that is overridden?

 ὄρεξις, orexis, noun, "appetency, conation"